Find a Lawyer by Practice

-Arbitration and mediation are legal alternatives to resolving a dispute in a court of law.
-Mediation allows parties involved in civil disagreements, such as divorces, landlord tenant law, probate disputes, breach of contract, employment or small business ownership disputes, to bring in a mediator to help them come to an amicable agreement.
-Similarly, in arbitration, parties hand their disputes over to an arbitrator, who, after examining evidence and hearing arguments from the parties, decides the case.
+Mediation allows parties involved in civil disagreements, such as divorce, landlord-tenant law, probate disputes, breach of contract, small business disputes, all those types of things can bring in a mediator to help the two parties come to an amicable agreement.

-The difference between mediation and arbitration is the fact that mediators generally cannot render a legally binding decision, while arbitrators can, if the parties agreed on it beforehand.
-In mediation, the burden to decide the case falls on the parties themselves, and the mediator only acts as a guide to help the parties come to reach their own voluntary settlement agreement.
-Arbitration, on the other hand, is more like a regular trial with both proposing sides being able to call witnesses, deliver arguments and present evidence, and then the arbitrator, who was chosen by the parties beforehand, would then deliver a binding decision.
+The difference between mediation and arbitration is the fact that mediators generally do not render a legally binding decision, while arbitrators can, if the parties agreed on it beforehand.
+In mediation, the burden to decide the case falls on the parties themselves with the mediator only acting as a guide to help the parties come to reach their own voluntary settlement agreement.
+Arbitration, on the other hand, is more like a regular trial with both proposing sides being able to call witnesses, deliver arguments, and present evidence, and then the arbitrator, who was chosen by the parties beforehand, would then deliver a binding decision.